jelu/lim-plugin-zonalizer/README.md

   response.
 Default false (0).
 * `lang`: Specify the language to use when generating the `message` in the `result` object and in the `error` object, default en_US.UTF-8.
+* `search`: A string with the "FQDN" to search/filter on.
+See Search for more information.

 ### DELETE /zonalizer/1/analysis